briandunn/flatware/README.md

 ### Cucumber

-To run your entire suite with the default cucumber options, just:
+To run your entire suite with the default cucumber options, add the `flatware-cucumber` gem and just:

 ```sh
 $ flatware cucumber